mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ### THE POWER OF THE NEGATiVE.
 THE UNKNOWING, THE OTHERNESS
 * The Other in Parmenides is non-being.
+* "Parricide of Parmenides."
+Already a joke about the collapse of this patriarchal model in Totality and Infinity
 * Quote from Levinas here Theory of Intuition
 * Weird interpretation of some that the *il y a* in Levinas, the hum of negation that persists after the elimination of any particular beings, is something bad.
 * but ths negativity is the crux of otherness, exploration of this negativity is what Levinas explores over and over

-“I don’t know if a snake has a face”—then—is not to hierarchize the human over the other-than-human in the reductive speciesism Levinas’s critics want to attribute to him; rather, it’s to say, I don’t know if a snake (or even stones or streams) experiences revelation and inspiration in this way that constitutes my humanity.
+> SOL: I don’t know if a snake has a face”—then—is not to hierarchize the human over the other-than-human in the reductive speciesism Levinas’s critics want to attribute to him; rather, it’s to say, I don’t know if a snake (or even stones or streams) experiences revelation and inspiration in this way that constitutes my humanity.
 To become human, however, is to take up this responsiveness.

 # Faceless Levinas